 There may be people sitting outside the polling station.
 These are called ‘tellers’ and are there on behalf of a political party or a candidate.
 They are not an official part of the election process, however, they are permitted to ask you for your electoral number.
 You do not have to give them this information if you choose not to do so.

 If you are unable to get to a polling station, voting by post is a convenient way to vote.

-You can find a postal voting application form on the Your Vote Matters website.
-If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or firstname.lastname@example.org
+You can find a postal voting application form on Your Vote Matters website - voting by post.
+If you live in the West Suffolk area, you should return the form to Electoral Services, West Suffolk Council, West Suffolk House, Western Way, Bury St Edmunds, IP33 3YU or email@example.com

 When you return your application form, it will be checked against the information held on the register of electors and we will write back to you.
 In order to progress a postal vote application, we require that a date of birth and signature is provided.
 Please note that there is always a deadline for postal vote applications at particular elections.
 For the elections on 2 May 2019, the deadline is 5pm on Monday 15 April 2019.

-If you live outside of West Suffolk, your electoral services office can be found on the Your Vote Matters website.
+If you live outside of West Suffolk, your electoral services office can be found on Your Vote Matters website - find your local authority

 When will I receive my postal vote?

 The postal voting pack will be sent to you, once we have the names of the people who are standing for election and have printed the ballot papers.